-- 1. It shall be unlawful for a person under the legal drinking age to: - a. purchase alcohol, or - b. enter any premises licensed for the retail sale of alcohol for the purpose of purchasing, or having served or delivered to him or her, any alcohol, or - c. consume any alcohol on premises licensed for the retail sale of alcohol, or

-- d. have another purchase for him/her any alcohol.

-- 2. It shall be unlawful for any person to:

-- a. misrepresent or misstate his/her age, or the age of another person, for the purpose of inducing any licensee, or any employee of any licensee, to sell, serve, or deliver any alcoholic beverage to a person under the legal age for purchasing alcoholic beverages, or enter any premises licensed for the retail sale of alcoholic beverages for the purpose of purchasing or to purchase alcoholic beverages for another person who does not, because of his or her age, have the right to purchase and consume alcoholic beverages.

-- b.
-Under special considerations, students under the age of twenty one may be permitted to participate in an entertainment program.
-However, consumption of alcohol by those students is not permitted.

-- 3. Personal consumption of alcohol for people 21 years of age or older is permitted in the Heritage and Pioneer apartments and White Hall.

-- 4. The following locations are licensed for the serving of beer and wine at scheduled social functions only:
+- 1. It shall be unlawful for a person under the legal drinking age to: - a) purchase alcohol, or - b) enter any premises licensed for the retail sale of alcohol for the purpose of purchasing, or having served or delivered to him or her, any alcohol, or consume any alcohol on premises licensed for the retail sale of alcohol, or have another purchase for him/her any alcohol. - 2.
+It shall be unlawful for any person to: - a) misrepresent or misstate his/her age, or the age of another person, for the purpose of inducing any licensee, or any employee of any licensee, to sell, serve, or deliver any alcoholic beverage to a person under the legal age for purchasing alcoholic beverages, or enter any premises licensed for the retail sale of alcoholic beverages for the purpose of purchasing or to purchase alcoholic beverages for another person who does not, because of his or her age, have the right to purchase and consume alcoholic beverages. - b) Under special considerations, students under the age of twenty one may be permitted to participate in an entertainment program.
+However, consumption of alcohol by those students is not permitted. - 3.
+Personal consumption of alcohol for people 21 years of age or older is permitted in the Heritage and Pioneer Apartments and Matelson Hall only. - 4.
+Kegs, Beer Balls, and multi-quart containers of alcohol are not permitted on campus at any time. - 5.
+The Organization of, and/or participating in drinking games involved in consumption of alcohol (e.g., beer pong, flip cup, the use of funnels, etc.) is prohibited. - 6.
+Binge drinking and/or otherwise encouraging, supporting or permitting the rapid or excessive consumption of alcohol is prohibited. - 7.
+Coercing or encouraging another to consume alcoholic beverages against their will is prohibited. - 8.
+The following locations are licensed for the serving of beer and wine at scheduled social functions only: - a) University Commons Cafeteria - b) University Commons Ballroom - c) University Commons Terraces

-- a.
-Student Center Cafeteria

-- b.
-Student Center Ballroom

-- c.
-Student Center Terraces

-- d.
-Student Center Restaurant
+- d) University Commons Restaurant

-- e.
-Student Center Restaurant Terrace
+- e) University Commons Restaurant Terrace

-- f.
-Student Center Second Floor Conference Rooms
+- f) University Commons Second Floor Conference Rooms

-- g.
-Wayne Dining Hall
+- g) Wayne Dining Hall

-- h.
-Any other defined licensed area
+- h) Any other defined licensed area